 - Remove from oven and allow to rest for 2-3 minutes before serving.

-- Sharp cheddar can be substituted with any other shredded cheese on hand.
+- Sharp cheddar can be substituted with your favorite cheese - gruyere or monterey jack are great choices.

 - If your skillet is not oven-safe, transfer chicken to an oven-safe baking dish before baking.